-See your photos in AP's Reader Portfolio - Amateur Photographer
+See your photos featured in AP's Reader Portfolio - Amateur Photographer

 See your images appear in AP's Reader Portfolio pages.

-Published in AP dated 7 January 2017
+Photo by Henrik Spranz – Austria – Published in AP dated 25 February 2017

 We feature a selection of your best pictures in Reader Portfolio every week

-The Reader Portfolio winner chosen every week will receive a Manfrotto PIXI EVO tripod worth £44.95.
+The Reader Portfolio winner chosen every week will receive a copy of Skylum Luminar 3, worth £65.

-Lightweight and portable, the Manfrotto PIXI EVO boasts two different leg angles with a sliding selector enabling you to shoot ground-level images.
-It’s adjustable, with two-section legs featuring five different steps that adapt the footprint to uneven surfaces.
-With a payload of 2.5kg, you can tilt the camera 90° to capture incredible images.

 Submitting your pictures